 Suppose once again you are a reader 99 years in the past, and you have in your hands a copy of Virginia Woolf’s new book, Mrs. Dalloway.
 “We learn,” writes MacDuffie, “that Clarissa Dalloway spent her childhood reading the works of Victorian scientific naturalists and that this experience has left her dwelling in a set of paradoxes.”
 Here follows a passage from Woolf’s book:

-“As we are a doomed race, chained to a sinking ship (her favourite reading as a girl was Huxley and Tyndall), and they were fond of these nautical metaphors), as the whole thing is a bad joke, let us, at any rate, do our part; mitigate the sufferings of our fellow prisons (Huxley again); decorate the dungeon with flowers and air cushions; be as decent as we possibly can.”
+“As we are a doomed race, chained to a sinking ship (her favourite reading as a girl was Huxley and Tyndall), and they were fond of these nautical metaphors), as the whole thing is a bad joke, let us, at any rate, do our part; mitigate the sufferings of our fellow prisoners (Huxley again); decorate the dungeon with flowers and air cushions; be as decent as we possibly can.”

 As we are approaching Halloween, I was especially delighted to read this interior decorating advice, as I wasn’t sure if flowers in the dungeon were appropriate!